EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 Changes affecting interoperability:

 * Changed all `SEQUENCE OF SIZE (2..MAX)` to `SEQUENCE OF SIZE (2)`.
-* Removed CompositeSignatureParams since all params are now explicit in the OID
+* Removed CompositeSignatureParams since all params are now explicit in the Object IDs
 * Made RSA keys fixed-length at 3072
 * Removee redundency of subject public key overhead since OID fully specifies the keytype and parameters
 * Re-worked wire format of the composite signature by prehashing and concatenating the OID to each component signature.
+This is believed to give the binding between the two component algorithms a stronger non-separability property.

 Editorial changes:

 * Made this document standalone by folding in the minimum necessary content from composite-keys
-* Added a paragraph describing how to reconstitute component SPKIs.
+* Added a paragraph describing how to reconstitute component Subject Public Key Infos
 * Added a section showing the HEX encoding of the String Algorithm Names
 * Added a section on pre-hashing
 * Rename Dilithium to ML-DSA and Falcon to FN-DSA
 * Added an Implementation Consideration about FIPS validation where only one component algorithm is FIPS-approved.
 * Added a section on Signature APIs (Keygen, Sign, Verify) in introduction
+* Added reference to draft-vaira-pquip-pqc-use-cases-00
 * TODO  Refactored to use MartinThomson github template
-* TODO Worked on Use cases references

 # Introduction {#sec-intro}

 During the transition to post-quantum cryptography, there will be uncertainty as to the strength of cryptographic algorithms; we will no longer fully trust traditional cryptography such as RSA, Diffie-Hellman, DSA and their elliptic curve variants, but we will also not fully trust their post-quantum replacements until they have had sufficient scrutiny and time to discover and fix implementation bugs.
 Unlike previous cryptographic algorithm migrations, the choice of when to migrate and which algorithms to migrate to, is not so clear.
 Even after the migration period, it may be advantageous for an entity's cryptographic identity to be composed of multiple public-key algorithms.

 Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected.
 Such mechanisms are referred to as Post-Quantum / Traditional Hybrids {{I-D.driscoll-pqt-hybrid-terminology}}.